The Best Questions To Ask IT Candidates in an Interview

 Candidates in tech, perhaps more so than any other field, have an unprecedented opportunity to create solutions that can change the world.
 How does the candidate view their place in this landscape?

 With this answer, you’re looking for the candidate to demonstrate ambition while having realistic expectations about where the role might take them.
-You’re also looking to see if their goals are aligned with those of your company.
-For example, if the candidate says they see themself immersed in software development but your five-year plan revolves more around infrastructure development, it may indicate it’s not the best fit.
+You’re also looking to see if their goals align with your company’s.
+For example, if the candidate says they see themself immersed in software development.
+Still, your five-year plan revolves more around infrastructure development, it may indicate it’s not the best fit.
 Or, at the very least, additional clarification is needed.

 1. How do you manage your time when juggling multiple projects?

 IT professionals are often pulled in many different directions and must be able to prioritize tasks.
 What you’re really asking here is, can your manager trust you to stay on top of your workload without dropping the ball?
 Look for answers that show a strategic approach to workflow management.
-Things like list making, time management apps, and spreadsheets are all good signs in a candidate’s response.
+List-making, time management apps, and spreadsheets are good signs of a candidate’s response.

 2. Describe a time when you had to take a leadership role on a project.
 Were you successful?

-Even if the position you’re hiring for isn’t a management role, you should be on the lookout for leadership skills in your IT candidates.
+Even if the position you’re hiring for isn’t a management role, you should look for leadership skills in your IT candidates.
 The field frequently requires taking ownership of projects and seeing that they get done on time.
 What’s more, it’s always great when you can identify talent that may be a good fit for a management track down the road.

 3. How would you explain your job to your grandmother?